ttkorhonen/myDocument/docs/genericdocs/EPICS_intro.md

 -   Device Support: Device support routines bind I/O data to the database records.
 -   Device Drivers: Device drivers handle access to external devices.
--   Channel Access or [pvAccess](inv:pvxs:std#overview): The interface between the external world and the IOC.
+-   Channel Access or [pvAccess](inv:pvxs:std#overview) : The interface between the external world and the IOC.
     It provides the interface for accessing the (EPICS) database via the network.
 -   Sequencer: A finite state machine.
 Strictly speaking, this is an